andreathomas19460/BootstrapPortfolio/README.md

 ## License

-This project is licensed and
+This project is licensed under the GNU General Public License.
+See the gnuLICENSE.md for details.